-Critical Elements has been working since the beginning with the Eastmain Community, on whose lands the Project lies.
-The Company maintains good relations with the Grand Council of the Cree and with the neighbouring Nation of Nemaska.
-Consultations have been ongoing and are planned throughout the life of the Project.
+Critical Elements has been working since the beginning with the Eastmain Community, on whose Traditional Lands the Project lies.
+The Corporation has also maintained good relations with the Grand Council of the Cree and with the neighbouring Nation of Nemaska.
+Consultations are planned throughout the life of the Project.
 In 2019, Critical Elements entered into an impact and benefits agreement with the Cree Nation of Eastmain, the Grand Council of the Cree (Eeyou Istchee), and the Cree Nation Government called the Pihkuutaau Agreement.